chris-fink/chris-fink/README.md

 - 👋 Hi, I’m @chris-fink
 - 👀 I’m interested in ...
 -     professionally: full-stack development
+      personally: being a good dad & husband, soccer, formula 1, mechanical keyboards, and constent growth & learning
 - 🌱 I’m currently learning ...
-Python, Go, PHP, JavaScript, and Frontend frameworks
+Python, Go, JavaScript, and Frontend frameworks
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... anything I can help with.
 - 📫 How to reach me ... linkedin.com/in/christopher-fink/

 <!---